magoyette/.emacs.d/README.md

 [flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools) is a Flycheck checker for Swagger YAML and JSON files.

+### openapi-yaml-mode

+[openapi-yaml-mode](https://github.com/magoyette/openapi-yaml-mode) is a major mode for OpenAPI YAML files.

 ### prometheus-rules-mode

 [prometheus-rules-mode](https://github.com/magoyette/prometheus-rules-mode) is a package that adds support for [Prometheus](https://prometheus.io) rules in Emacs.

-### swagger2-yaml-mode

-[swagger2-yaml-mode](https://github.com/magoyette/swagger2-yaml-mode) is a major mode for Swagger 2 YAML files.

 ## External dependencies